natzar/Stripe-Pad/README.md

 ## Official Documentation

-You can read the official documentation on the [Stripepad.com](https://www.stripepad.com/documentation) website.
+You can read the official documentation on the [stripepad.com/documentation website](https://www.stripepad.com/documentation).

 ## Contributing
 <a name="contributing"></a>